 As fermentation proceeds, feedstuffs are reduced to smaller and smaller sizes and microbes constantly proliferate.
+Ruminal contractions con-

-Ruminal contractions continually flush lighter solids back into the rumen.
+The Digestive System of Sheep and Goats 13 Sheep and Goat Management in Alberta - Nutrition tinually flush lighter solids back into the rumen.
 The smaller and moredense material tends to be pushed into the reticulum and cranial sac of the rumen, from which it is pushed with microbes and liquid through the reticulo-omasal opening into the omasum.